Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 ### How many proteins are known in total?
 110M known in total

+### How many protein structures are known?
+120,000

 ### What is the length of the shortest and the longest protein?
 From 35 to 35K residues